ovidiumght/taxApp/README.md

 ###
 Proof of concept in separating business logic from the presentation layer (MVC framework) and persistance layer (Database, Flat Files etc.).
 For now the data is read from an XML file.
-This can be easily changed by creating another country repository (a class that will implement the `CountryRepository` interface.
+This can be easily changed by creating another country repository (a class that will implement the `CountryRepository` interface).

 ### Folder Structure
  - All business logic with it's tests is separated in the `tax` folder